ValeryAndreevichPushkarev/Cache-MemoryBlock/README.md

 # Cache-MemoryBlock
 Contains script to generate memory block/cache based on positional encoding

-First of all, those selectors takes only **8 transistors"** per row for any bitness.
+First of all, those selectors takes only **8 transistors** per row for any bitness.

 Total count of transistor is **2x8x2^Selector_bitness**, that less than modern DRAM modules has.